Understanding India’s New Data Protection Law – The DPDP Act, 2023

 How RankSecure Can Help

-for your establishment.
+Our aim at RankSecure is to help your organisation stay prepared for the implementation of the DPDP Act.
 With our understanding of the requirements, obligations, and exemptions of the Law for your organisation, we actively follow through with the execution as well.
 We are adept at:

 • Conducting data privacy audits & assessments